Configure AWS Application Auto Scaling Targets

 Beyond these examples

-These snippets focus on specific scalable target features: DynamoDB table and index capacity scaling, ECS task count and Aurora replica scaling, and MSK broker storage scaling.
+These snippets focus on specific scalable target features: DynamoDB table and index capacity scaling, ECS task count adjustment, and Aurora replica and MSK storage scaling.
 They’re intentionally minimal rather than full autoscaling solutions.

-The examples reference pre-existing infrastructure such as DynamoDB tables and indexes, ECS clusters and services, Aurora clusters, and MSK clusters.
-They focus on registering scalable targets rather than provisioning the underlying resources or defining scaling policies.
+The examples reference pre-existing infrastructure such as DynamoDB tables and indexes, ECS clusters and services, and Aurora clusters and MSK clusters.
+They focus on registering scalable targets rather than provisioning the underlying resources.

-To keep things focused, common target patterns are omitted, including:
+To keep things focused, common scalable target patterns are omitted, including:

 • IAM role configuration (roleArn, usually auto-managed)